Convexity of power functions and bilinear embedding for divergence-form operators with complex coefficients: Outline of the proof of the bilinear embedding

 We say that the flow associated with $A,B$ and $\Phi$ is {\it regular} if, for every $f,g$ the function $\cE$ is continuous on $[0,\infty)$, continuously differentiable on $(0,\infty)$ and

 Fix $p>2$.
-We are interested in finding a function $\Phi\in C^1(\C^2)$, possibly depending on $p$, such that for any $f,g$ the corresponding flow admits the following properties: \begin{itemize} \item regularity; \item ``quantitative monotonicity'', i.e. the existence of $\text{\got a}_0=\text{\got a}_0(p,A,B)>0$ such that
+We are interested in finding a function $\Phi\in C^1(\C^2)$, possibly depending on $p$, such that for any $f,g$ the corresponding flow admits the following properties: \begin{itemize} \item regularity; \item {\it quantitative monotonicity}, that is, the existence of $\text{\got a}_0=\text{\got a}_0(p,A,B)>0$ such that